 Fly casting purists will scoff and jeer, but one of the most effective ways of 'loading' the rod when casting heavy nymphs is to let the fly hit the water on the forward false cast.
 The grip of the water helps to fully load the rod so you can get the line up to speed.

 One of the most frustrating things about fishing in weed filled lakes is the fact that you can hook up on the stuff so often.
 Instead of pulling hard on the line caught in weed using a steady pull try this.

-Grab hold of the line near the stripper guide, that is the guide nearest the reel end of the rod, and give the line a short, hard yank.
+Grab hold of the line near the stripper guide, that is the guide nearest the reel end of the rod, and with the rod tip pointed where the line eneters the water, give the line a short, hard yank.
 Very often this will cut through the weed leaving the fly weed free.